 Divinity - the study of theology and biblical studies - allows students and researchers to ask large questions about the meaning of life, and about the substance and formation of human belief; and it provides the analytical, linguistic, and textual skills to pursue those questions.
 These skills equip students for a wide range of careers, including public service, teaching, research and ministry.

 The School of Divinity at St Andrews is taking forward a tradition of study and research that has been carried out in the same place, called St Mary's College, since at least 1579.
 The School has a warm and close-knit community in which professors, lecturers and students all work and learn together.

-The School teaches undergraduate degrees (which, in the Scottish system, are called MA or MTheol) in Theology and Biblical Studies, and team up with other School's to teach a wide range of joint honours degrees.
+The School teaches undergraduate degrees (which, in the Scottish system, are called MA or MTheol) in Theology and Biblical Studies, and teams up with other Schools to teach a wide range of joint Honours degrees.

 There is also a large community of taught and research postgraduates, most of whom are pursuing one-year MLitt or three to four-year PhD degrees.